act-rules/act-rules.github.io/_rules/block-collapsible-3e12e1.md

 [document]: https://dom.spec.whatwg.org/#concept-document 'Definition of document'
 [document element]: https://dom.spec.whatwg.org/#document-element 'Definition of document element'
 [included in the accessibility tree]: #included-in-the-accessibility-tree 'Definition of included in the accessibility tree'
-[landmark]: https://www.w3.org/TR/wai-aria-1.1/#landmark 'The landmark role in WAI ARIA'
+[landmark]: https://www.w3.org/TR/wai-aria-1.1/#landmark 'List of landmark roles'
 [tech scr28]: https://www.w3.org/WAI/WCAG21/Techniques/client-side-script/SCR28 'Technique SCR28: Using an expandable and collapsible menu to bypass block of content'
 [section of content]: #section-of-content 'Definition of section of content'
 [section of repeated content]: #section-of-repeated-content 'Definition of section of repeated content'